LucasDelfino92/morrowindsharp/main2.md

 > ℹ️ Certain Morrowind Code Patch options are recommended for use with this mod.
 Instructions will be given in the [**Additional MCP Patches**](main.md#additional-mcp-patches) section.

 [**Economy Adjuster Adjustments**](https://www.nexusmods.com/morrowind/mods/47130)
 Increases the penalties for crime.
-For use with BTB's Game Improvements (Necro Edit) Tweaked.
+For use with **BTB's Game Improvements**.
 - Hide all plugins except **EcoAdjCrime (Necro Edit).ESP**.

 [**Enchanted Weapon Resistance**](https://www.nexusmods.com/morrowind/mods/50194)
 Changes all enchanted weapons Ignore normal weapon resistance flag to be the same as an unenchanted weapon with the same mesh.
-For use with BTB's Game Improvements (Necro Edit) Tweaked.
+For use with **BTB's Game Improvements**.

 > ℹ️ Certain Morrowind Code Patch options are required to make this mod work as intended.
 Instructions will be given in the [**Additional MCP Patches**](main.md#additional-mcp-patches) section.